Montoya/address-book-snap-tutorial/README.md

 yarn run serve
 ```

-Open the dapp in Google Chrome and click "Connect" to connect and install the Snap, then add a name and address to the form and click "Save."
+Open the dapp in Google Chrome and click "Connect" to connect and install the Snap, then enter a name and address in the form and click "Save."
 You should see a confirmation window like the following:

 <img src="tutorial-assets/tutorial-first-confirm.png" width="692" height="452" alt="First Confirmation Attempt">